roboscienceorg/book/source/Terms/ExampleRobotSystems.rst

 If we want to convert a list of :math:`(x,y)` points like we saw in previous examples, we needed to embedd our code into a loop.
+Using NumPy and SciPy one can leverage existing code considerably, :numref:`lst:IKParallelTwoLinkNP`.
+The scalar
-Using NumPy and SciPy one can leverage existing code considerably.
-The scalar (single) operations can be made into array operations (a type of iterator) with little change in the code.
+(single) operations can be made into array operations (a type of iterator) with little change in the code.
 The normal arithmetic operators are overloaded and the iteration is done elementwise.
 Although